- There are no more items in your cart

 What are popular disinfection methods?

-The most commonly used disinfection methods are chemical substances, UV radiation, high temperature, and filtration.
-Each of these methods has its application depending on the type of contaminants and the environment in which it is used.
+The most commonly used methods include chemical substances, UV radiation, high temperature, and filtration.
+Each of these methods has a different application and should be selected according to the type of contamination and the operating environment.